-The NTP time protocol must be enabled in order to use NTP (see Chapter 7.3.2.5 Time)
+The NTP time protocol must be enabled in order to use NTP (see Chapter 7.3.2.8 Time (Time Protocols - NTP, DAYTIME etc.))

-After all changes relating to NTP a restart of the NTP service must be performed (see Chapter 7.3.3.6 (Restart NTP)).
+After all changes relating to NTP a restart of the NTP service must be performed (see Chapter 7.3.3.6 Restart NTP).